The rank gradient from a combinatorial viewpoint: Introduction

 A group $\Gamma $ is a nontrivial amalgamated product $A_{1}\ast _{A_{3}}A_{2}$ if the subgroup $A_{3}=A_{1}\cap A_{2}$ is not equal to neither of $A_{1}$ or $A_{2}$ and has index at least $3$ in one of them.

 Compared to Lackenby's original theorem there are two new components in Theorem \ref{trichotomy}.
 First, part 3) of Lackenby's theorem allows the possibility that $\Gamma _{n}$ is an HNN extension -- we can exclude that case.

-Second, the strong ergodicity condition replaces property ($\tau $).
-Strong ergodicity is weaker in general than property ($\tau $), but for normal chains (which the original theorem is about) they are equivalent by work of the first author and Elek \cite{abelek}.
+Second, and more importantly the strong ergodicity condition replaces property ($\tau $).
+This is what allows us to prove Theorem \ref{fpamenable} for non-normal chains.
+Strong ergodicity is weaker requirement in general than property ($\tau $), it is known that for normal chains the two conditions are equivalent by work of the first author and Elek \cite{abelek}.

 From now on we will concentrate on the case when the chain has trivial intersection.

 \begin{theorem} Assume that $\Gamma $ has an infinite soluble normal subgroup.
 Then $\Gamma $ has rank gradient zero with respect to any chain with trivial intersection. \end{theorem}